SJTU-IPADS/ServerlessBench/Testcase12-TP-Transaction/README.md

 ACKNOWLEDGEMENT:

 The bank transaction processsing refers SmallBank benchmark, as detailed in [The Cost of Serializability on Platforms That Use Snapshot Isolation](https://ieeexplore.ieee.org/document/4497466).
-Additionally, the application draws from the implementation found in [H-Store](https://github.com/apavlo/h-store/tree/master/src/benchmarks/edu/brown/benchmark/smallbank).
+Additionally, the transaction application draws from the implementation found in [H-Store](https://github.com/apavlo/h-store/tree/master/src/benchmarks/edu/brown/benchmark/smallbank).